 Landscapes have fascinated me since childhood – perhaps because, growing up on a farm, many of my days were spent out in them.
 Like many people, I found myself drawn to landscape art that seemed to epitomize nature, such as the striking wilderness photography of Ansel Adams.

-However, over the years I came to realize that, environmentally, the landscapes that are often the most interesting (and sometimes most beautiful) are inhabited ones.
+However, over the years I have come to realize that, environmentally, the landscapes that are often the most interesting (and sometimes most beautiful) are inhabited ones.
 Over half the planet’s population now lives in cities; by midcentury it will be nearly three quarters.
 This is a good thing, as the carbon footprint of city-dwellers is generally significantly smaller than those in suburban or rural areas.
 Why?
 Fewer cars and smaller living spaces for a start.
 For more on this fascinating topic, check out “Green Manhattan” by David Owen or the chapter in Edward Glaeser’s Triumph of the City entitled “Is There Anything Greener Than Blacktop?”